Queens Hospital Center: New Queens Hospital Center

 On August 19, 1997, after the failed sale, Mayor Giuliani announced plans to construct state-of-the-art buildings on the Queens Hospital Center campus.
 Originally planned with 379 beds, the new hospital later had its capacity reduced to 200.
 The project was promoted by Queens Borough President Claire Shulman.
 Ground broke on the new hospital on October 8, 1998.
 At least three of the original buildings were demolished to make room.
 The construction of new hospital took place in spite of continuing attempts to sell or privatize the hospital.
 The project was financed with taxable municipal bonds issued from the Dormitory Authority of the State of New York, in order to lower costs in the event the city decided to sell the hospital in the future.
 The new Queens Hospital Center, which cost $147 million to construct, was opened December 5, 2001, at a ribbon-cutting ceremony attended by Mayor Giuliani.

 Due to the closures of nearby St. Joseph's Hospital and Mary Immaculate Hospital around 2005, Queens Hospital Center saw increases in patients.
 The new pavilion across from the main hospital was unveiled at a ribbon-cutting ceremony on November 17, 2006, and officially opened in January 2007.

 Queens Gateway to Health Sciences Secondary School opened at the north end of the campus in fall 2010.
-Groundbreaking took place for FDNY EMS Station 50 in December 2013.
-The EMS station opened on July 22, 2016.
+Groundbreaking took place for FDNY EMS Station 50 in December 2013, and the EMS station opened on July 22, 2016.
+In addition, the Pavilion building was renamed for Shulman in 2025.